davideluque/nemid/README.md

 # NemID

-NemID is a Ruby gem that makes it easy to integrate the NemID JavaScript client with ruby applications.
+NemID is a Ruby gem integrating the NemID JavaScript client with Ruby applications.

+## Note

+NemID is expected to be phased out on October 31st, 2023 <sup>[1](https://www.nemid.nu/dk-en/about_nemid/nemid_will_soon_close.html)</sup>.
+The repository is therefore archived.

 ## Installation